xamarinhq/app-myshoppe/README.md

 ```
 Insights.Initialize("Your Key");
 ```

+These will be located in the MainActivity.cs, ApplicationDelegate.cs, and MainPage.xaml.cs.

 ### App Customization
 Easily adjust the shop's name, sorting, and of course customize My Shoppe to Your Shoppe with your own branding and styles.